rwb/c621/README.md

 <img src="/gfiles/expectation.png" width="300px">
 </p>

+* There is no error term on this equation (which is an important distinction).
 * Now, if a = 0.01488 and b = 0.08461, then we can calculate the *expected value* of the outcome when x = 0 by:

 ```R